linode/docs/docs/guides/development/python/mock-testing-python-unittest-library/index.md

 ### Understanding the MagicMock Object

 The `MagicMock` object is a subset of the `Mock` object.
-It provides reasonable values for common method calls that frequently appear in Python.
-Here are the method calls and their default values:
+It provides reasonable values, such as the return value for common method calls that frequently appear in Python.
+Here are the method calls and their default results:

 - `__lt__`: NotImplemented
 - `__gt__`: NotImplemented